 Treatments for obstructive sleep apnea are available.
-One treatment involves using a device that keep your airway open while you sleep.
-Another option is a mouthpiece to thrust your jaw forward during sleep.
-In more severe cases, surgery may be an option too.
+One treatment involves using a device that uses positive pressure to keep your airway open while you sleep.
+Another option is a mouthpiece to thrust your lower jaw forward during sleep.
+In some cases, surgery may be an option too.

 Obstructive sleep apnea occurs when the muscles that support the soft tissues in your throat, such as your tongue and soft palate, temporarily relax.
 When these muscles relax, your airway is narrowed or closed, and breathing is momentarily cut off.